 After all, there are a few differences with a road bike to a mountain bike, and not acknowledging them could lead to problems.

-I will take you through 11 key steps that every budding road cyclist should know, and put into action, the very first time they go ahead and ride a road bike.
-By following these steps, it should lead to you feeling more confident, and less likely to run into problems.
+I will take you through 11 key steps that every budding road cyclist should know.
+Following these steps should lead to you feeling more confident, and less likely to run into problems.